junxit/us-congress-bills-109/metadata.md

 - 2005-07-13 — Introduced in Senate
 - 2005-07-13 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S8230-8233)
 - 2005-07-13 — Sponsor introductory remarks on measure.
 (CR S8222-8230)
+- 2005-07-21 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2005-07-22 — Committee on the Judiciary.
+Reported by Senator Specter with an amendment in the nature of a substitute.
+Without written report.
+- 2005-07-22 — Committee on the Judiciary.
+Reported by Senator Specter with an amendment in the nature of a substitute.
+Without written report.
+- 2005-07-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 171.